 What is your relationship to your work?

-I see my work as self-discovery, as meaning and as fulfilment.
+I see my work as self-discovery, as meaning, and as fulfillment.

-This fulfilment must also come from being on top of multiple projects at the same time, especially in an activist environment.
+This fulfillment must also come from being on top of multiple projects at the same time, especially in an activist environment.
 What gives you the drive to keep going?

 When I hear a total untruth, like “We feed the world” or “The seed is a machine”, what I do is just the work that it takes to debunk it.
 The work itself teaches me.

 But also, when you’re taking on the biggest brutal powers of the world, then your own seeking has to be on very sound ground.
 I will go where the truth is, and if that’s in 30 sources, I will seek them all out.
 A few years ago, when we were seeing chronic diseases explode, I wrote a book on food and health with my colleagues.
 As a result, scientists working on the gut microbiome started sending me their papers.
 When you seek the truth, it will seek you out in return.